stnoh/MayaFurParameter/README.md

 These codes are supposed to be run once before running the optimization.
 I recommend you to load them as default ("File -> Open script").

-1. load "init_scene.py" in this repository and run.
+1. load "**init_scene.py**" in this repository and run.
-2. load "init_feature.py" in this repository and run.
+2. load "**init_feature.py**" in this repository and run.

+## Optimization

+This has several stages, so we separate them and summarize as a single .py files.

+- **search_BayesOpt.py**: initial global search based on Bayesian optimization.
+- **search_FeatureGrad.py**: local search based on feature-parameter space gradient descent.